Watermelon Agua Fresca

 Directions

-Pour the blended watermelon into the pitcher with the lime and mint.
+Pour the blended watermelon mixture into the pitcher with the lime and mint.
+Stir gently to integrate.
+Do not shake or whip air into the drink — agua fresca should remain fluid and clean.

-Fill glasses with ice, pour over the watermelon agua fresca, and garnish with fresh mint leaves.
+Fill glasses generously with ice, pour over the agua fresca, and garnish with fresh mint leaves.
+Serve right away while bright, cold, and aromatically fresh.

 *Notes